imanghafoori1/laravel-smart-facades/README.md

 }
 ```

-You can proxyTo any abstract string (or closure) bound on the IoC container.
+You can proxy to any abstract string (or closure) bound on the IoC container.

 Note: If you invoke it twice, it will override:
 ```php